Barry Diamond

 Barry Diamond (born November 14, 1951) is an American comedian who released one album, Fighter Pilot, on IRS Records in 1983.
 He continues to perform stand-up comedy today.

 He has had bit parts in several films and television sitcoms.
+He played a tutor on Diff'rent Strokes in 1979.
 He played a comedian in an episode of Seinfeld - "The Movie", a part in Friends season 2 episode 7 “The One Where Ross Finds Out”, and a major role in 1984's Bachelor Party, which starred Tom Hanks.
 As a stand-up comedian he was a regular on ABC's The 1/2 Hour Comedy Hour c.
 1983.
+He also appeared in Season 2, Episode 8 of Curb Your Enthusiasm (2001).

 Fighter Pilot

 Fighter Pilot was released on IRS Records in June 1983 after Diamond was discovered by IRS's Miles Copeland III.
 It was released on vinyl LP (SP-70035) and cassette tape only, and has never been released on CD.